paritytech/polkadot/roadmap/implementers-guide/README.md

 # The Polkadot Parachain Host Implementers' Guide

 The implementers' guide is compiled from several source files with [`mdBook`](https://github.com/rust-lang/mdBook).

+## Hosted build

+This is avalible at https://paritytech.github.io/polkadot/book/

+## Local build

-To view it live, locally, from the repo root:
+To view it locally from the repo root:

 Ensure graphviz is installed:
 ```sh